 If the registrant selects Same Household then Neon will create a household on the registrant's Neon account and the attendees will be added as household members.

-If the registrant selects Same Organization then the attendees will be added as company contacts on the organization's Neon account.
+If the registrant selects Same Company then the attendees will be added as company contacts on the company's Neon account.

-Select Default the relationship type between attendees to "Household" or Default the relationship type between attendees to "Organization" to specify which relationship is selected by default on your event registration form.
+Select Default the relationship type between attendees to "Household" or Default the relationship type between attendees to "Company" to specify which relationship is selected by default on your event registration form.

 If you select the option to Display the checkbox that automatically makes the event registrant one of the attendees then the Include myself as an attendee check box field will be added to your front-end Event Registration Form, as shown in the example below.

 This setting allows you to specify who can access your online registration form for this event.
 It defaults to Public (available to everyone), but you can restrict it to any of the following groups:

 - Any current member (most recent membership has not expired)